jcbhmr/portablegit.js/README.md

 - This package currently relies on **manual updates** to bump the Git for Windows version.
 - Make sure you update the `version` field in `package.json` and the constants in `scripts.js` `generate()`.
 - This project may in the future start squashing Git history or use Git LFS to reduce the repository size.
+- `npm run build` currently has a system dependency on the `7z` command.
+You can install 7zip from [7-zip.org](https://www.7-zip.org/).

 Steps to release: